-The San Francisco Youth Commission urges the Board of Supervisors and the Mayor to urge the Mayor's Office of Housing, the Department of Public Health, and the Human Services Agency to implement the housing recommendations of the Transitional Youth Task Force and the TAYSF 2014-2016 priorities document, 67 including and especially the goal of identifying the remaining 158 housing units.
-We also urge the City to complete the 2015 TAY Housing Plan, and establish a new TAY Housing goal after the TAY Housing Assessment is completed during the summer of 2015.
+The San Francisco Youth Commission urges the Board of Supervisors and the Mayor to urge the Mayor's Office of Housing, the Department of Public Health, and the Human Services Agency to implement the housing recommendations of the Transitional Youth Task Force and the TAYSF 2014-2016 priorities document,69 including and especially the goal of identifying the remaining 158 housing units in the 2015 TAY Housing Plan.
+We also urge the City to establish a new TAY Housing goal for the years ahead.

+2. Plan for the on-site supportive service needs of TAY in supportive housing and address TAY emergency housing needs in the interim.

 The Youth Commission encourages the Mayor and Board of Supervisors to also begin planning for the commitment of applicable funds for on-site case management and other services associated with the construction of the remaining units; as well as to assess the outstanding interim needs for emergency shelter and residential treatment programs for transitional age youth.
 The Youth Commission is also interested in participating in conversations around TAY inclusion in the Navigation Center model.